 Sometimes a free listed Proxy IP does not work.
 It may have been closed or the computer is currently unavailable.
 This is the disadvantage in using free over paid, higher-performance proxies.
 If you can’t get any page or the connection seems too slow, repeat the steps with a new Proxy IP address until it works.

 Once you can get any page to load, visit whatismyipaddress.com and see if your IP and location has changed.
 This is how other websites will now view you while browsing the internet through this other computer.

 Important Warning: Please Read.

-You must be aware of one key point when using a Proxy IP.
+You must be aware of one key point when using a free or unknown Proxy IP.
 All data that you send and receive can be intercepted by that computer and stored.
-Blackhat Hackers (Crackers) have been known to set up proxy servers simply to catch sensitive details and passwords from users.
+Blackhat Hackers (crackers) have been known to set up proxy servers as a “honeypot”, simply to catch sensitive details and passwords from users.
 So remember the following two rules:

-1. Never enter important passwords, credit card details or visit your online banking while connected to a proxy.
-Keep in mind that someone can be watching your traffic.
+1. Never enter important passwords, credit card details or visit important personal sites, such as your online banking while connected to a proxy.
+Keep in mind that someone can be watching and logging your activity.

 2. Always change back to your default connection when you have finished your session.
 It’s easy to forget you’re connected through a proxy.
 Simply reverse the steps above.

-Of course paid proxy services from reputable companies will offer a greater level of security but always be aware of these issues when connecting through any proxy.
+Of course paid proxy services from reputable companies will offer a greater level of security but always be aware of these issues when connecting through any proxy IP.

 ** 27 Jan 2007 by Ingorrr one of the artists who make their work under a Creative Commons license at Flickr – thank you!